 The CAISO shall issue a Market Notice within two (2) Business Days of a CPM designation under Sections 43A.2.1 through 43A.2.6.
-CPM designations as a result of Exceptional Dispatches shall be subject to the reporting requirement set forth in Section 34.9.4.
+CPM designations as a result of Exceptional Dispatches shall be subject to the reporting requirement set forth in Section 34.11.4.
 The Market Notice shall include a preliminary description of what caused the CPM designation, the name of the resource(s) procured, the preliminary expected duration of the CPM designation, the initial designation period, and an indication that a designation report is being prepared in accordance with Section 43A.6.2.
 For Exceptional Dispatch CPM designations, the market notice shall additionally indicate whether the designation was made to address an Exceptional Dispatch CPM System Reliability Need or an Exceptional Dispatch CPM Non-System Reliability Need, specify the quantity of the Exceptional Dispatch CPM capacity that was procured and the Exceptional Dispatch CPM Term, and identify the engineering assessment the CAISO used to determine the quantity of capacity needed from the resource to address the reliability issue.

 * * * * *

 Appendix A

 Master Definitions Supplement

 * * * * * *

-- ACR

-All Constraints Run

 * * * * *

 - Business Practice Manuals (BPMs)